emotion-analysis-project/SemEval2025-Task11/README.md

 The set of the six perceived emotion classes includes: **joy**, **sadness**, **fear**, **anger**, **surprise**, or **disgust**.

+The dataset in this track has the same format as the dataset in Track A.

 **Note that for some languages such as English, the set perceived emotions includes 5 emotions: joy, sadness, fear, anger, or surprise and does not include disgust.**

 <!--